subjectsplus/SubjectsPlus/README_sp5.md

 1. Add the translation to translations/messages.LOCALE.xlf for the appropriate locale
 2. `php bin/console cache:clear && php bin/console debug:translation LOCALE` to refresh your dev server and output any troubleshooting info

+### To migrate a screen to Symfony

+* Create a new controller *or* add a method to an existing controller (e.g. `php bin/console make:controller Patron\TalkbackController`)
+* Modify the route annotation to match the current route(s) used for the screen in SP4
+* Add any necessary logic to your controller.
+Note that Symfony recommends "skinny controllers", with most of the logic happening in other objects.
+* For any logic shared between controllers, create:
+  * a file in tests/Service/ with some tests for your logic
+  * a file in src/Service with your actual logic -- this can be just a plain PHP object which can then be injected into your controllers
+* For any sophisticated queries:
+  * add any data necessary for testing to the fixtures
+  * add some tests to the tests/Entity or tests/Repository directory
+  * add your logic to an Entity or Repository

 ### New/modified functionality